tdesposito/Website-Template/All/README.md

   * `git clone codecommit://{{profile}}@{{siteName}}-Website` in your project folder.
 This relies on setting [AWS CodeCommit-specific configuration](https://docs.aws.amazon.com/codecommit/latest/userguide/cross-account.html).
   * `npm install --global gulp-cli` for [Gulp](https://gulpjs.com).
   * From the cloned repo: `npm install` to get Gulp and all our tools.
-  * `npm install -g serverless` to get [Serverless](https://serverless.com) to manage the Lambda functions, if you're using them.
+  * `npm install -g serverless` to get [Serverless](https://serverless.com) to manage Lambda functions, if you're using them.
   * Optionally edit `ehTemplate.httpPort` in `package.json` to change the dev server's port from 8001.

 ## Configuration